- Read More

 The differential diagnosis of peroneal palsy should include;

 Treatment of peroneal palsy focuses on identification and elimination of contributing factors that may place chronic pressure on the common peroneal nerve.
 If elimination of these factors fails to decrease the symptoms of peroneal palsy, external neurolysis can be performed on the common peroneal nerve.
 External neurolysis, or nerve decompression, releases the deep fascia that surrounds the common peroneal nerve as it courses over the fibula.
-External neurolysis of the common peroneal nerve can be performed on and out-patient basis.
+External neurolysis of the common peroneal nerve can be performed on an out-patient basis.
 General anesthesia is usually used along with a thigh tourniquet for hemostasis.
 The procedure takes approximately 20 minutes.
 Patients are able to walk on the leg the same day.
 Most patients return to normal activities in several weeks.

 When to contact your doctor